 Body and mind

-In a moment of aesthetic pressure in which a new miracle diet for weight loss appears every day, dietitian-nutritionist Julia Palacios proposes to reconcile with the pleasure of eating well
+In a moment of aesthetic pressure in which a new miracle diet to lose weight appears every day, the dietitian-nutritionist Julia Palacios proposes to reconcile with the pleasure of eating well

 .